 April D. Martin

 April D. Martin is the Executive Director of REAL School Gardens in the Mid-Atlantic region.
 As the Executive Director she manages the regional team, works closely on regional philanthropy, builds school district partnerships, and coordinates with the national and regional board.

 April received a BA in International Business from Notre Dame of Maryland University, an all women’s liberal arts school in Baltimore, and her Masters degree from Johns Hopkins University.

 April has dedicated her professional career to helping students and families.
-Her experience includes designing and implementing innovative curriculum for youth with Harvard University’s W.E.B.
+Her experience includes from designing and implementing innovative curriculum for youth with Harvard University’s W.E.B.
 Dubois Institute for African and African American Studies, to managing an evidence-based pregnancy prevention program with The Children’s Aid Society of New York.

 April has worked closely with government agencies, foundations, schools, and partner organizations on the integration of environmental education programs.
 She is a fellow with the Environmental Leadership Program and part-time runner.
 Besides enjoying running and biking around D.C., she also enjoys college football (War Eagle) and good southern food.